 Bishop et al. (2004) propose a two-part operational definition of mindfulness:

 - The self-regulation of attention maintained on immediate experience.

 - An orientation toward one’s experiences in the present moment, characterized by curiosity, openness, and acceptance.

 Mindfulness practice has no age limits.
 Adults, teenagers, school children, or toddlers.
 Anybody can benefit from it.

 Children and teens will be the focus of this article.

 (Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.
 There may also be other affiliate links in this post.
 You can also read our Disclosure & Disclaimer policy here)

 Mindfulness for Children

-Mindfulness practice can be a useful tool to help kids regulate their emotions, and control their impulses and worries.
+Mindfulness practice can be a useful tool to help kids of all ages regulate their emotions, and control their impulses and worries.